 You might be wondering if having your own online business is actually a real thing or all hype.

-I don’t blame you because of all the creeps out there scamming people.
+I don’t blame you because there is A LOT of hype out there plus all of the creeps out there scamming people.

 You’ve probably seen them all over the internet claiming that you can make some insane amount of money in 30 days doing nothing.